jarvisms/pythondcs/README.md

 dcs.signin("myUsername", "MySuperSecurePassword")
 ```

 If you don't provide credentials, the session object can be used in un-authenticated mode if your server allows.
-In this mode, only data that is publicically accessible can be accessed.
+In this mode, only data that is publicly accessible can be accessed.

 If your authentication cookie expires, subsequent requests may return an error to that effect, in which case you can simply use the `signin` method again.

 ### Getting a list of Meters or Virtual Meters

 Getting a list of meters or virtual meters is as simple as a call to the `meters` or `virtualmeters` method.
-This will provde a list containing dictionaries describing the various attributes of the virtual meter or meter, including it's registers.
+This will provide a list containing dictionaries describing the various attributes of the virtual meter or meter, including it's registers.

 It is assumed as a user of DCS that you have an appreciation of what these mean, but in summary, Meters represent the devices being monitored and within these Registers represent the particular meter reading "channel" or measurement that is being logged.
 There can be multiple registers for the same meter and they can be cumulative (meter readings) or instantaneous parameters - such as import kwh (cumulative), export kwh (cumulative), voltage (instantaneous), current (instantaneous).
 Virtual meters, as the name implies, are not real but instead produce data based on data from other registers (one or more) based on an expression/formula, and so the resulting data is presented in a similar way to a register.

-Most of the data provided by the `meters` or `virtualmeters` methods are essentially for information only, with exception to the ID numbers for registers and virtual meters as this can later be used to identify the them for reading retreival.
+Most of the data provided by the `meters` or `virtualmeters` methods are essentially for information only, with exception to the ID numbers for registers and virtual meters as this can later be used to identify the them for reading retrieval.

 Meters:
 It is possible to fetch a list of all meters that your credentials are allowed to access, and the registers within.